American Association for the Advancement of Science: Creation

 The American Association for the Advancement of Science was created on September 20, 1848, at the Academy of Natural Sciences in Philadelphia, Pennsylvania.
 It was a reformation of the Association of American Geologists and Naturalists with the broadened mission to be the first permanent organization to promote science and engineering nationally and to represent the interests of American researchers from across all scientific fields The society chose William Charles Redfield as their first president because he had proposed the most comprehensive plans for the organization.
 According to the first constitution which was agreed to at the September 20 meeting, the goal of the society was to promote scientific dialogue in order to allow for greater scientific collaboration.
 By doing so, the association aimed to use resources to conduct science with increased efficiency and allow for scientific progress at a greater rate.
 The association also sought to increase the resources available to the scientific community through active advocacy of science.
-There were only 78 members when the AAAS was formed.
+There were 78 members when the AAAS was formed.
 As a member of the new scientific body, Matthew Fontaine Maury, USN was one of those who attended the first 1848 meeting.

-At a meeting held on Friday afternoon, September 22, 1848, Redfield presided, and Matthew Fontaine Maury gave a full scientific report on his Wind and Current Charts.
+At a meeting held on September 22, 1848, Matthew Fontaine Maury gave a scientific report on his Wind and Current Charts.
 Maury stated that hundreds of ship navigators were now sending abstract logs of their voyages to the United States Naval Observatory.
 He added, "Never before was such a corps of observers known."

-William Barton Rogers, professor at the University of Virginia and later founder of the Massachusetts Institute of Technology, offered a resolution: "Resolved that a Committee of five be appointed to address a memorial to the Secretary of the Navy, requesting his further aid in procuring for Matthew Maury the use of the observations of European and other foreign navigators, for the extension and perfecting of his charts of winds and currents."
+William Barton Rogers, professor at the University of Virginia and later founder of the Massachusetts Institute of Technology, suggested that a committee of five be appointed to address a memorial to the Secretary of the Navy, requesting further aid in procuring for Maury the observations of European and other foreign navigators to perfect his charts of winds and currents.
 The resolution was adopted and, in addition to Rogers, the following members of the association were appointed to the committee: Professor Joseph Henry of Washington; Professor Benjamin Peirce of Cambridge, Massachusetts; Professor James H. Coffin of Easton, Pennsylvania, and Professor Stephen Alexander of Princeton, New Jersey.
 This was scientific cooperation, and Maury went back to Washington with great hopes for the future.

 In 1850, the first female members were accepted: astronomer Maria Mitchell and entomologist Margaretta Morris.
 Science educator Almira Hart Lincoln Phelps was elected in 1859.